Home

 The good news is that when we are coping with loss, we can learn to see ourselves as special from God’s perspective...one that does not change with time and cannot be lost.
 The bad news is that we may have to face up to a self-view that is not realistic.
 But with help, from God and from others, we can begin to look at ourselves realistically, see our strengths and weaknesses, understand that our value does not depend on temporary or subjective things, and see how much we are valued by the God who designed us.
 Then we can move forward in life.

 This Living Life Blog, Coping with Loss, was provided by Marilyn Kistler.
-Marilyn has recently joined the staff of Living Life Counseling as an intern.
-If you are coping with loss, struggling with depression, or healing from grief you can contact Living Life Counseling at 734-591-6277 for further information.
+If you are coping with loss, struggling with depression, or healing from grief you can contact Living Life Counseling at 810-923-5760 for further information.

 Check back to our website or follow the Living Life Blog for new editions.
 For information on Living Life's approach to Grief Counseling click on Coping with Loss for further details.